sthzg/generator-subgenext/README.md

 Share your thoughts on [![Gitter](https://badges.gitter.im/sthzg/generator-subgenext.svg)](https://gitter.im/sthzg/generator-subgenext?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 It is often desirable to add custom sub generators (subgens) to an existing generator.
-Currently, you have the option to compose your own generator with others, but stacking generators on top of each other doesn't allow for horizontal modularity (unless I failed to realize an important fact about it).
+Currently, you have the option to compose your own generator with others, but stacking generators on top of each other doesn't allow for horizontal modularity unless one namespace (unless I failed to realize an important fact about it).

 **Practical Use Case**